AICorpGlobal/AICorpGlobal/OrgStructure.md

 AICORP : Functional-Project Matrix

+**Sales and Customer Satisfaction should be directly overseen by the CEO and Top level Directors, if possible CEO should take Customer support calls.**

 This hybrid structure combines the stability and efficiency of a functional structure with the flexibility and focus of a project-based structure.
 While there's no direct dual reporting, project managers report to functional managers, ensuring alignment with the organization's overall strategy.

 Key Characteristics: